railsware/sht_rails/README.md

 # ShtRails

-Shared handlebars templates for rails 3.
+Shared handlebars templates for rails 3 and 4.

 ## Installation